Crohn’s disease diagnosis and treatment

 Your doctor might suggest an examination of the colon to determine your large bowel.

-Imaging tests such as CT scans as well as MRI scans provide your doctor with more information than the standard X-ray.
+Imaging tests such as CT scans as well as scans provide your doctor with more information than the standard X-ray.
 Both of these tests enable your doctor to examine particular areas of your tissue and organs.

 The doctor is likely to take the tissue sample, also known as a biopsy that is taken during an endoscopy or colonoscopy to get an examination of the tissue of your intestinal tract.